 PlantUML

-PlantUML is the most well-known UML tool in this category with millions of UML models rendered.
-We have covered it in-depth in this interview with his creator but, in short, it supports all important UML diagrams (class, use case, activity, sequence, component, deployment and object diagrams but, to me, the strong point of this tool is the variety of scenarios in which can be used.
-There’s a huge ecosystem of tools around PlantUML to render textual UML diagrams anywhere you want.
+PlantUML is the most well-known UML tool in this category, with millions of UML models rendered.
+We have covered it in-depth in this interview with his creator but, in short, it supports all important UML diagrams (class, use case, activity, sequence, component, deployment and object diagrams but, to me, the strong point of this tool is the variety of scenarios in which it can be used.
+There’s a massive ecosystem of tools around PlantUML to render textual UML diagrams anywhere you want.
+Even BESSER partially relies on PlantUML syntax to create our models.

 PlantUML - textual UML tool